The Ultimate Guide to Your Wedding Reception Bar

 3. Think About Your Toast

 The champagne toast is one of the most classic elements in every wedding.
-However, this traditional practice can cost you a lot.
+However, this traditional practice can be costly.
 Whether your reason is to save a little money or that guests are not a fan of champagne, you can cut back on the champagne costs with cava or prosecco.

 Tips and Tricks to Remember